-D. Obtain and agree the sports sponsored reported in the NCAA Membership Financial Reporting System to the squad lists of the Department.
+D. Obtain and agree the sports sponsored and demographics form reported in the NCAA Membership Financial Reporting System to the Calculation of Revenue Distribution Equivalencies Report (CRDE) of the Department.
 The NCAA Membership Financial Reporting System populates the sports from the NCAA Membership Database as they are reported by the Department.
-If there is a discrepancy in the sports sponsored between the NCAA Membership Financial Reporting System and the squad lists, inquire about the discrepancy and report the explanation in the AUP report.
+If there is a discrepancy in the sports sponsored between the NCAA Membership Financial Reporting System and the CRDE, inquire about the discrepancy and report the explanation in the AUP report.